 - 3.1.
 Container shall refer to the immediate container in which the article is held for storage or transportation, and not an intermodal container by the Customs Convention on Containers done at Geneva on December 02, 1972, unless otherwise dictated. - 3.2.
-Country of Origin of Goods shall refer to the country in which the goods have been produced or manufactured, according cf. Customs Administrativ e Order (CAO) 1-2006, Chapter II ( (5)
+Country of Origin of Goods shall refer to the country in which the goods have been produced or manufactured, according to the criteria laid down for the purposes of application of the Customs tariff, of quantitative restrictions or of any other measure related to trade.

+&lt;sup>1 cf. Customs Administrative Order (CAO) 1-2006, Chapter II (5)